aspect22/Stable-Diffusion-Waifu-Prompt-Generator/README.md

 ## <u>Windows</u>

+Open the command prompt by typing "cmd" into the Start menu search bar and selecting the "Command Prompt" app.
-Open the cmd and type in the following commands:
+Or use the keyboard shortcut WindowKey+R and type cmd

-Clone the Repository
+Clone the repository by typing the following command:

 ```bash
 git clone https://github.com/aspect22/Stable-Diffusion-Waifu-Prompt-Generator
 ```

-Change the directory to the cloned repository
+Change the directory to the cloned repository by typing:

 ```bash
 cd Stable-Diffusion-Waifu-Prompt-Generator